JJWallis/stats-preview-card-component/README.md

 }
 ```

-Additionally, I learned how to change the border-radius of the parent wrapper whilst applying an `overflow: hidden;` to prevent all child content from escaping and ruining the curve.
+Additionally, I learned how to change the border-radius of the parent wrapper whilst applying an `overflow: hidden;` to prevent all child content from escaping underneath and ruining the curve.
 This was a much more efficient method than my original solution, where I manually changed each specific corner at different media breakpoints.

-Finally, I was able to apply a min-height to the flex-item (and parent wrapper) housing the background image in order to prevent it from collapsing.
-This was because it wasn't housing any content in the DOM, as a background image is only for decorative purposes and as such will not be announced by any assistive technology.
+Finally, I was able to apply a min-height to the flex-item and parent wrapper housing the background image, in order to prevent it from collapsing.
+This was because it wasn't housing any content in the DOM, and since a background image is only for decorative purposes will not be announced by any assistive technology.

 ### Continued development

 ### Useful resources

--  [CSS Blending Modes](https://www.youtube.com/watch?v=-c94pr41jaI&ab_channel=KevinPowell) - This video helped me gain more confidence in experimenting with different blend modes alongside different styles of images, where in this project I used the 'multiply' value to create a darkened effect over the primary background image.
+-  [CSS Blending Modes](https://www.youtube.com/watch?v=-c94pr41jaI&ab_channel=KevinPowell) - This video helped me gain more confidence in experimenting with different blend modes alongside different styles of images.
+In this particular project I used the 'multiply' value to create a darkened effect over the primary background image.

 ## Author